HL7/smp-ig/input/pagecontent/specification.md

-This section of the implementation guide defines the specific conformance requirements for systems wishing to conform to Standardized Medication Profile implementation guide.
-The RESTful exchanges of resources is the primary means of information exchange but in some situations, a Bundle containing the primary Medication List resources and all of the reference SMP Medication Statements may optimize the exchange.
+This section of the implementation guide defines the specific requirements for systems wishing to conform to Standardized Medication Profile implementation guide.
+The Representational State Transfer (REST)-based exchanges of resources is the primary means of information exchange.
+In some cases, it is more efficient to submit a FHIR Bundle that includes the primary Medication List resources along with all referenced SMP Medication Statements, consolidating the exchange into a single REST request.

 ### Context